JingYuan0926/cannes/README.md

    - Users receive confirmation that their data is ready for analysis

 3. **Conversational Analysis**
-   - Users ask questions about the data in natural language
+   - The AI accesses the database inside the Trusted Execution Environment (TEE) and performs analysis using major machine learning libraries like **matplotlib, pandas, sklearn**, etc.
+   - The AI automatically determines the most optimal analysis strategy based on the user’s data.
+   - The flow of analysis will follow a structured process: **ETL (Extract, Transform, Load) → Preprocessing → Exploratory Data Analysis (EDA) → Machine Learning Analysis → Reporting**.
-   - The AI provides concise, actionable insights (2-4 sentences by default)
+   - The AI generates insights based on this flow and provides concise, actionable findings (2-4 sentences by default).
-   - Follow-up questions maintain context from previous interactions
+   - Follow-up questions maintain context from previous interactions, ensuring continuous, relevant responses.
-   - Users can view adaptive insight cards that display relevant information based on their needs
+   - Users can view adaptive insight cards that display relevant information tailored to their needs.
-   - A summary of all insight cards is provided for comprehensive overview
+   - A summary of all insight cards is provided for a comprehensive overview of the analysis.

 4. **Three Types of Analysis**
    - **Descriptive Analysis**: Understand what happened in the past with detailed data summaries and trends